The Basic Analytical Essay Outline Template

 Critical ratio: Analysis should be TWICE as long as evidence.
 If you have 3 sentences of quotes, you need 6 sentences of analysis.

-Conclusion Structure (10-15% of Total)
+How To Write Analytical Essay Conclusion (10-15% of Total)

 Purpose: Synthesize your analysis and discuss broader significance.